yasintuncerr/picam/README.md

-# UVC Gadget with HTTP Still Capture
+# PICAM with UVC Gadget with HTTP Still Capture

 This project is an enhanced fork of the original **uvc-gadget** utility from the [libcamera project](https://gitlab.freedesktop.org/camera/uvc-gadget.git).
 The original application provides a robust way to turn a Linux-based device (like a Raspberry Pi) into a standard USB Video Class (UVC) webcam.